dan-leo/masters/thesis/v8/4_results.md

 With regard to the main metrics in this study, power efficiency tests show that UE devices connected to Vodacom-Nokia are using up to 20 times more energy than other LTE vendors.
 ZTE, Ericsson, and Huawei perform satisfactorily in latency tests, with 95\% of datagrams under the 10 seconds standard by 3GPP, while Nokia results in a 95th percentile at 100 seconds.

 In terms of signal strength, LTE vendors and UE perform satisfactorily by meeting the 164 dBm MCL requirement, yet Vodacom-Nokia shows a minimum RSRP at -120 dBm as opposed to the others at -130 dBm.
-90% of Nokia’s dataset lies within ECL Class 1, as opposed to roughly 50% of ZTE, Ericsson and Huawei's distribution in ECL Class 0, which means Nokia will impact battery usage more for UE devices.
-Due to the overlap in ECL Classes according to RSRP[^sinr_overlap], it suggests only a partial correlation, which means there is another unknown factor[^hysteresis] which influences the dynamic ECL Class provisioning by the network.
-Nevertheless, looking at the highest RSRP before an ECL Class transitions, it is observed that Nokia can potentially be in ECL Class 2 after 5 dB of attenuation in a typical environment of -70 dBm RSRP, while Huawei is looking at 50 dB of attenuation before requiring deep penetration in ECL Class 2 until -130 dBm RSRP.
+90% of Nokia’s dataset lies within ECL class 1, as opposed to roughly 50% of ZTE, Ericsson and Huawei's distribution in ECL class 0, which means Nokia will impact battery usage more for UE devices.
+Due to the overlap in ECL classes according to RSRP[^sinr_overlap], it suggests only a partial correlation, which means there is another unknown factor[^hysteresis] which influences the dynamic ECL class provisioning by the network.
+Nevertheless, looking at the highest RSRP before an ECL class transitions, it is observed that Nokia can potentially be in ECL class 2 after 5 dB of attenuation in a typical environment of -70 dBm RSRP, while Huawei is looking at 50 dB of attenuation before requiring deep penetration in ECL class 2 until -130 dBm RSRP.
 In terms of transmit power, UE devices generally transmit at max 23 dBm power from -130 dBm to -100 dBm RSRP, whereby they decrease their output power by 10 dB per decade of RSRP amplification from -100 dBm RSRP upwards except for Vodacom-Nokia which maintains maximum output power.

 In terms of throughput, UE devices and LTE vendors report a central uplink and downlink averaging 2 kbps and 500 bps, respectively, and extending up to 10 kbps.
 Surprisingly, although Huawei averages the least at 1 kbps in uplink, it averages 10 kbps in the downlink.
 Throughput needs to be considered for real-time applications when limited by uplink and downlink speed, and it also affects latency.
 In observing the data overhead in the telemetry test set, 25% of uplink datagrams extend above 512 byte line and 25% of downlink datagrams extend past 200 bytes.
 Nokia is shown to be the exception, extending well past a few thousand bytes in both transmission and receive bytes.
 This has a significant effect on airtime data cost.